Is it possible to be starving while munching on a hot chicken shawarma topped with homemade garlic sauce?

 In ‘Coffee, Juice, Shawarma: Tiny Traces of Normal Life in a Ruined Gaza,’ the NYT attempts to showcase life in the Gaza Strip, where most residents are allegedly “struggling just to survive Israel’s assault on Hamas,” with experts predicting “imminent” famine.

-Chef Warif, located in Gaza City — the same northern area repeatedly described by the publication as on the brink of famine — is thriving.
-This is the region where, according to recent NYT reports like ‘In Northern Gaza, Hunger Looms Over Daily Existence’ and ‘U.N.-Backed Panel Warns Action Needed in Days to Avert Gaza Famine,’ even milk and water are in desperately short supply.
+Chef Warif — located in the same area repeatedly described by the publication as on the brink of famine — is thriving.
+This is the area where, according to recent NYT reports like ‘In Northern Gaza, Hunger Looms Over Daily Existence’ and ‘U.N.-Backed Panel Warns Action Needed in Days to Avert Gaza Famine,’ even milk and water are in desperately short supply.

 And yet, the NYT now paints a picture of families queueing up for shawarma, not survival.
 Customers’ primary complaint?
 That the meat isn’t as fresh as before the Hamas-led terror attacks on October 7 last year.